eosnetworkfoundation/grant-framework/applications/greymass-web-client-sdk.md

 ## Future Plans

-Greymass intends to "[dogfood](https://en.wikipedia.org/wiki/Eating_your_own_dog_food)" these new SDKs in to all current and future projects as a means to ensure the product remains stable and useful.
+Greymass intends to "[dogfood](https://en.wikipedia.org/wiki/Eating_your_own_dog_food)" these new SDKs into all current and future projects as a means to ensure the product remains stable and useful.
 This includes:

 -   Leveraging SDKs within Unicove, our open-source web wallet interface for EOSIO.
 -   Ensuring Anchor compatibility as a transaction signer.